Arrest Following Forcible Entry into a Home

 If a third party owns a residence and the police have probable cause to believe a suspect committed a crime and know a suspect is inside, the police must obtain the owner’s consent to enter.
 An arrest warrant alone is not enough to forcibly enter.

 The test courts used in the past to decide if a warrant is needed was whether the suspect has a “reasonable expectation of privacy” in the home or residence.
-Therefore, if police have probable cause to arrest and the suspect is out in public, no warrant is needed.
+Therefore, no warrant is necessary if police have probable cause to arrest and the suspect is out in public.

 Top Michigan Criminal Defense Attorneys

-If you believe your constitutional rights may have been violated and you want to see if the court should dismiss your charges, call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.
+If you believe the police, prosecutor, or a judge violated your constitutional rights and you want to see if the court should dismiss your charges, call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.
 We will take the time to talk with you, answer your questions, and address each of your concerns.
 If there is a way to help you, and there almost always is, we will find it.
-If it is determined that your constitutional rights were violated when the police forcibly entered your home or for any other reason, we will fight to have your case thrown out of court and the illegally seized evidence suppressed.
+If it appears that police officers violated your constitutional rights when they forcibly entered your home, or for any other reason, we will fight to have your case thrown out of court and the illegally seized evidence suppressed.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.